 - Do the trips involve technical climbing gear?
 This is not a mountaineering meetup.
 The main goal is to enjoy beautiful views and winter landscapes in comfort.
 Most routes have very little or no class 3 sections.
 The destination may be a specific mountain, but that may not include the summit.
 Peak bagging is not the aim of the meetup.
 This meetup is for backpacking.
 However, it is up to the group to decide if they want to bring gear to summit a peak.

 - Will anyone inspect my pack to make sure I have everything I require to be safe and comfortable?
 You can ask another hiker to do that, but it is not part of the routine.
-You can use the gear checklist on the winterbackpacking.com website and do your visual gear inspection before meeting with the group.
+You can use the gear checklists on this website and do your own visual gear inspection before meeting with the group.
 Different trips have different gear requirements and it is common for hikers to ask questions and discuss gear with each other in the comment section of the trip being scheduled.
 Always do a visual gear inspection with a checklist before arriving.
 Also check snowshoes for wear and tear.